Jemster07/virtual-pet-age-tracker_WEB/README.md

 ### To Do:

 - Add an R.I.P form that opens in a modal to input the dateDeath property
+- Enable the deletion of individual pets by user
 - Create an admin page that fetches a list of hidden users and pets from the database
 - Give admins the ability to make a Delete HTTP request to permanently remove hidden users and hidden pets from the database
 - Create a support page that allows users to fill out a form that emails an admin account without exposing the contact address